nimarty/hackypi/readme.md

 > ℹ️ First startup takes time as filesystem is expanded to available memory space (up to 10 minutes for slow SD cards).
 Be patient.

-## Setup HackyPackages Server
+## Setup Hacky Packages Server
 To install and start the server you need a Linux Host and docker.
 Windows is not currently supported.
 1. `git clone https://github.com/nimarty/hackypi`
 1. `cd hacykpi/tools/opkg-server`
 1. `docker-compose up -d`

-This will launch the package server and make it accessible through the port defined in the `.env` file
+This will automatically pull the docker image, launch the package server and make it accessible through the port defined in the `.env` file

 ## Install Security Challenges
 If the network is set up correctly, your HackyPi will get assigned an IP address.
 Look it up on your DHCP server.